|Ship name||USS Lynx|

-Lynx was built at Fell’s Point, Baltimore during the opening days of the War of 1812.
-Lynx was commissioned on July 14, 1812 - not one month after war was declared - and was larger than most privateers then being built.
-She was fitted out as a trader and not for the taking of prizes; she carried a crew of 40 men and was armed with 12-pounder long guns.
+Lynx was built at Fell’s Point, Baltimore during the early days of the War of 1812 and finally commissioned on July 14, 1812 - not one month after war was declared.
+She was larger than most privateers being built at that time.
+She was mainly fitted out as a trader and not for the taking of prizes; she carried a crew of 40 men and was armed with 12-pounder long guns.
 She was schooner-rigged with a square topsails on the foremast.
-The square sails aloft gave her not only increased speed downwind, but greater maneuverability by their braking action when required for stopping or turning quickly.
+The square sails aloft gave her not only increased speed before the wind, but also greater maneuverability by their braking action when required for turning quickly or stopping.

-Lynx saw service as a trader for less than a year.
-She made a voyage to Bordeaux, France and returned with a cargo typical of that being shipped in fast topsail schooners: luxury goods including perfume, wine, stockings, and gloves.
-While in April 1813 waiting with three other sharp built schooners to run a blockade maintained on several Virginia rivers and commence her next voyage, the four were captured by the boats of a British naval squadron.
-None of the four were able to fight off the 17 armed boats that attacked them.
-Their famous speed was of no use as there was no wind and the boats, propelled by oars and manned by Royal Marines, attacked.
+Lynx worked as a trader for less than a year.
+From a voyage to Bordeaux, France she returned with a cargo typical of that being shipped in fast topsail schooners: luxury goods wine, perfume, gloves and stockings.
+While in April 1813 waiting with three other sharp built schooners to run a blockade and start their next voyage, they were attacked by the boats of a British naval squadron.
+None of the four were able to fight off the seventeen armed boats that went after them.
+There was no wind, so they could not use their famous speed, when the British boats, propelled by oars and manned by Royal Marines, attacked and took them.

-Lynx joined the British fleet blockading the entrance to the Chesapeake Bay at Lynnhaven Bay and began her Royal Navy service as Mosquidobit.
-After Napoleon’s defeat and the end of Britain’s war with France, Mosquidobit was sent to Deptford, England where her lines were taken off and is thought to have served in the Mediterranean, sailing between Toulon and Marseilles.
+Lynx was named Mosquidobit on joining the British fleet blockading the entrance to the Chesapeake Bay.
+After Napoleon’s defeat and the end of Britain’s war with France, Mosquidobit sailed to Deptford, England where her lines were taken off.
+Afterwards she is believed to have served in the Mediterranean, travelling between Toulon and Marseilles.
 By 1820, she had been decommissioned and sold.
-(Text on history taken from Lynx, America's privateer)
+(More information on webpage Lynx, America's privateer)